1. Home: Explore careers

 Day-to-day tasks

-Depending on where you work, in your day-to-day duties you could:
+Depending on where you work, you could:

-• organise school concerts and musical performances
+• organise school choirs, orchestras, bands and musical performances

 Working environment